How to Apply

 Supporting Academic Credentials

-The following supporting credentials are required for freshmen (first-year) applicants.
+The following supporting documents are required for first-year applicants.
 Please include your full name and date of birth on all application materials that you submit.

 - High School Transcript and School Report: A School Report must be completed by your secondary school counselor or another school official and must be submitted along with an official, signed transcript from your high school.
 We encourage you to submit first marking period grades with the transcript.
 Please send us official signed transcripts from all high schools you have attended.